nikhil-sethi/multi-diffbot/README.md

 $mirte sudo shutdown now
 ```

-Once all processes are shutdown, you may remove the power or turn off the onboard Orange Pi.
+Once all processes are shutdown, you may  turn off the Mirte robot.

 **Do not turn it off in any other way.
 This may cause the entire Mirte robot to be corrupted**